GoogleCloudPlatform/knfsd-cache-utils/docs/changes/next.md

 ## (GCP) Remove the metadata server read sleep from `proxy-startup.sh`

 Removes the legacy 1 second sleep that is performed before each call to the GCP Metadata server.
 This speeds up proxy startup by ~20 seconds.

+## (GCP) Packer build script

+Packer script to automate building the knfsd image on GCP.